m68k-atari-mint/bootstrap/README.md

 	- perl 5.6 (for native openssh)
 	- sed
 	- (maybe others, depending on 'make check' requirements of building packages)
-- use a cross-compiler to build and install to the cross image:
+- use a cross-compiler to build and install to both the cross and native image:
 	- mintlib (also create an .ipk)
 	- fdlibm (also create an .ipk)
 - ssh to the cross image, build and install to the native image (also create an .ipk for each of them):